TanvirMahfuz/OSTAAD_MOD_22/README.md

 ```

-**Open your web browser and visit http://localhost:3000 to view the project.**
+**Open postman and visit http://localhost:3000 to view the project.**

 ## API Endpoints